< Back to Schedule

 There are many custom map capabilities in Tableau including symbol maps, path maps, custom MapBox maps, and polygon maps.
 2013 Tableau Iron Viz Champion, author of the 2015 Tableau Public Viz of the Year, and Zen Master, Ryan Sleeper, will walk you through how to make these maps and more.
 Along the way, you'll see the behind the scenes making of the" We're Not in Kansas Anymore" and "The Cost of Attending the 2015 World Series" vizzes to show how you can use these powerful features for your immediate benefit.

 In 2014 PATH and the Tableau Foundation launched #VisualizeNoMalaria, an initiative to support the Zambian Ministry of Health to eliminate malaria by 2020.
 This session will showcase the community efforts of PATH, the volunteers including several Tableau Zen Masters, and the Tableau, Alteryx, and Mapbox communities to develop dashboards, alerts, and predictive models to support the work in Zambia.
 We will present a technical overview of the Tableau dashboards built to support the data pipeline, geospatial and predictive analytics using Alteryx, Mapbox, and Tableau, and VizAlerts for distributing dashboards to a variety of staff in Zambia.
-Come to this session to learn about this critical use case and be inspired about how you can do good with data.
+Come to this session to learn about this critical use case and be inspired about how you can change the world with data.

 It is easy to make a map in Tableau.
 Unfortunately, it is also easy to make a bad map.
 This session will introduce you to cartographic best practices to help you make better, more effective maps in (and outside of) Tableau and do it faster.
 This presentation will introduce principles of map design, including matching your map to the audience and question, choosing the right map type, designing more effective tool tips, and general symbolization techniques to help make your map more intuitive and effective for seeing and understanding the patterns in your spatial data.